yixuan/rcpp-note/source/api/Vector_ctor.rst

       evalCpp("IntegerVector(10, 2.1)")  ## type conversion
       ## [1] 2 2 2 2 2 2 2 2 2 2

-.. cpp:function:: Vector(const std::string& st)
+.. cpp:function:: Vector::Vector(const std::string& st)

    Create a vector from a given string, as the example below shows: